apecloud/kubeblocks/docs/user_docs/kubeblocks-for-qdrant/manage-qdrant.md

 ## Scale

-The scaling function for vector databases is also supported.
+The scaling function for Qdrant is also supported.

 ### Scale horizontally